ansible-labs-crew/ansible-labs-summit2021/content/ansible-tower-getting-started/7-wrap/_index.md

 ## Let’s set the stage

-Your operations team and your application development team like what they see in Automation Controller.
-To really use it in their environment they put together these requirements:
+Your team responsible for web application deployments like what they see in Automation Controller.
+To use it in their environment they put together these requirements:

-- All webservers (`node1`, `node2` and `node3`) should go in one group.

-- As the webservers can be used for development purposes or in production, there has to be a way to flag them accordingly as "stage dev" or "stage prod".
+- As the webservers can be used for either development purposes or in production, there has to be a way to flag them accordingly as **stage dev** or **stage prod**.

   - Currently `node1` and `node3` should be used as a development systems and `node2` in production.